rehierl/html-outliner-spec/issue-associations.md

 reason is non-element nodes need to be associated as well

-NOTE - The `parentSection` property allows to implement interactive TOCs - you scroll down within a large web page and parts of the document's TOC get folded and unfolded depending on which nodes is visible inside the browser window.
+NOTE - The `parentSection` property allows to implement interactive TOCs - you scroll down within a large document and parts of the document's TOC get folded and unfolded depending on which nodes is visible inside the browser window.